 A naval leader with over thirty years’ maritime experience and extensive operations throughout the Indo-Asia-Pacific, Europe and Middle East, he commanded two carrier strike groups, a destroyer squadron, destroyer, and a mine countermeasures ship.
 His operational assignments culminated as Deputy Commander Pacific Fleet and as the Director of Operations for U.S. Pacific Command.
 Efforts focused on directing theater-wide operations and day-to-day engagement; building high-level allied and partner relationships & capacity; developing strategy, planning for contingencies and executing crisis response.
 He led the stand-up of the Navy Staff’s first-ever office of Unmanned Warfare Systems.
 In that position he built organizational momentum and made value case for unmanned & manned systems working in collaboration – and more capably – across increasingly connected environments.

-David SANTORO is Vice President and Director for Nuclear Policy at Pacific Forum.
-He specializes in strategic deterrence, arms control, and nonproliferation with a regional focus on Asia and to a lesser extent Europe.
-Santoro’s current interests focus on great-power competition and cooperation, particularly the role of China in an era of nuclear multipolarity.
-His new volume U.S.-China Nuclear Relations – The Impact of Strategic Triangles will be published by Lynne Rienner in the spring of 2021.
-Santoro also manages several of the Forum’s track-1.5 dialogues, including U.S.-Russia-China and U.S.-China nuclear dialogues; U.S.-Japan-South Korea extended deterrence dialogues; U.S.-Myanmar nonproliferation dialogues; and a range of Asian multilateral meetings on nonproliferation and nuclear security.
+David SANTORO is President of the Pacific Forum.
+He specializes in strategic deterrence, arms control, and nonproliferation.
+Santoro’s current interests focus on great-power dynamics and US alliances, particularly the role of China in an era of nuclear multipolarity.
+His new volume U.S.-China Nuclear Relations – The Impact of Strategic Triangles was published by Lynne Rienner in May 2021.
+Santoro also leads several of the Forum’s track-1.5 and track-2 strategic dialogues.

 Before joining the Pacific Forum, Santoro worked on nuclear policy issues in France, Australia, Canada, and the United Kingdom.
 In the spring of 2010, he was also a Visiting Fellow at New York University’s Center on International Cooperation and, in 2010-2011, he was a Stanton Nuclear Security Fellow at the International Institute for Strategic Studies in London.
 Santoro is co-editor, with Tanya Ogilvie-White, of Slaying the Nuclear Dragon (University of Georgia Press, 2012) and author of Treating Weapons Proliferation (Palgrave, 2010).
 His essays have been published in several foreign policy monograph series and journals, including The Nonproliferation Review, Proliferation Papers, Survival, and The Washington Quarterly, and his op-eds have appeared in The Bangkok Post, The Bulletin of the Atomic Scientists, The Japan Times, PacNet, The Sydney Morning Herald, and the Wall Street Journal, among others.

-Carl Baker is executive director of Pacific Forum in Honolulu, Hawaii.
-Mr. Baker is coeditor of Comparative Connections, Pacific Forum’s triannual journal, and works related to foreign and security policy in the Asia Pacific.
+Carl Baker is a senior advisor for Pacific Forum.
+He previously served as the organization’s Executive Director.
 He is a member of the Council for Security Cooperation in the Asia-Pacific (CSCAP) and engaged in promoting security cooperation in the Asia-Pacific region as a participant in several CSCAP Study Groups.
 Current focus areas include preventive diplomacy, multilateral security architecture, nonproliferation of weapons of mass destruction, and nuclear security.
 Previously, he was on the faculty at the Asia-Pacific Center for Security Studies and an adjunct professor at Hawaii Pacific University.
 Publications include articles and book chapters on U.S. alliances and political developments in South Korea and the Philippines.
 A retired U.S. Air Force officer, he has extensive experience in Korea, having served as an international political-military affairs officer for the UN Military Armistice Commission and as a political and economic intelligence analyst for U.S. Forces Korea.
 He has also lived for extended periods and served in a variety of military staff assignments in Japan, the Philippines, and Guam.
 A graduate of the U.S. Air War College, he also holds an M.A. in public administration from the University of Oklahoma and a B.A. in anthropology from the University of Iowa.

 Ralph COSSA is President Emeritus of Pacific Forum and WSD-Handa Chair in Peace Studies.
 He is a member of the ASEAN Regional Forum’s Experts and Eminent Persons Group and a founding member of the Council for Security Cooperation in the Asia Pacific’s Steering Committee.
 Mr. Cossa is a political/military affairs and national security specialist with more than 50 years of experience in formulating, articulating, and implementing US security policy in the Asia-Pacific and Near East–South Asia regions.
 Mr. Cossa served in the U.S. Air Force from 1966 to 1993, achieving the rank of colonel and last serving as special assistant to the commander of the US Pacific Command.
 He previously served as Deputy Director for Strategic Studies at the National Defense University’s Institute for National Strategic Studies and earlier as a national security affairs fellow at the Hoover Institution at Stanford University.